Oklahoma Workers' Compensation Benefit Claims Can Be Complicated

 - Permanent total disability (PTD) benefits – People who cannot work permanently due to their workplace injury or illness are eligible to receive such benefits.

 - Permanent partial disability (PPD) benefits – People who work less hours or perform a lower paying job permanent due to their workplace injury or illness are eligible or such benefits.

 - Temporary total disability (TTD) benefits - A term used to describe benefits for sick or injured workers who cannot work at all temporarily because of a disabling injury.

 - Temporary partial disability (TPD) benefits - A term used to describe benefits for sick or injured workers who can perform some work but in a limited capacity temporarily because of a disabling injury or illness.

 - Disfigurement - Injuries that result in permanent scarring or loss of teeth.

 - Death benefits - Workers' compensation benefits paid to family members who have lost loved ones because of a workplace illness or on-the-job injury.

-Why should I hire an Oklahoma workers' compensation benefits attorney?
+Why should I hire an attorney for my benefits claim?

 It can be difficult to decide which attorney or law firm is right for you.
 Large law firms often treat people like numbers.
 Small law firms often aren't equipped to handle big, complicated cases.
 We provide clients with the best of both - personalized service from experienced attorneys.